meilisearch/documentation/README.markdown

 Before opening an issue or PR, please look through our [open issues](https://github.com/meilisearch/documentation/issues) to see if one already exists for your problem.
 If yes, please leave a comment letting us know that you're waiting for a fix or willing to work on it yourself.
 If not, please open a new issue describing the problem and informing us whether you want to work on it or not.

 To contribute, clone this repository, commit your changes and open a pull request.
-[Read more about working on the docs site locally.](#local-development)
+[Read more about working on this site locally.](#local-development)

 ### 🚨 Warning regarding PRs 🚨